Mosher House

-The Mosher House is Prairie-style house constructed by John A. Mosher in Wellington, Ohio, in 1902.
+The Mosher House is a Prairie-style house constructed by John A. Mosher in Wellington, Ohio, in 1902.
 The two-story house has an asymmetrical cruciform plan with an open porch at the west side facing the street.
 The exterior has horizontal board and batten siding with stucco above the second floor window sill height.
 The hip roofs have broad overhangs on all sides.

 The Mosher House is an anonymous design attributed by some to Frank Lloyd Wright.
 The attribution to Wright is not recognized by the Frank Lloyd Wright Foundation or most Wright scholars.
 William Allin Storrer, who had previously rejected the attribution, ultimately included it in the updated third edition of his catalog, The Architecture of Frank Lloyd Wright.
 The attribution to Wright is based mainly on superficial resemblance to an unbuilt Wright design for the same client, although there is no evidence connecting Wright to the design of the house that was eventually built.